sreehas07/SDC_5E7/Experiment-03_Shopping-cart-app_validation/Shopping-cart 1,2/Readme.md

 •Ensures all fields are filled.
 •Uses a regular expression to validate email format.
 •Checks that the password is at least 6 characters long.
-•Displays an alert for invalid input.
+•Displays an alert for invalid input.Developed by sreehass

 4.2 Shopping Cart Validation
 •Retrieves cart items from localStorage.